 Six-plus years: Up to six months

-Eligible non-exempt staff may receive SSL benefits only once each year (a year is a 12-month period measured backward from the date SSL was last used).
-However, in medically necessary circumstances, the employee may be permitted to receive SSL benefits in intermittent blocks of time due to a single illness or injury, provided that the combined total time off does not exceed the total benefits available.
+Eligible staff may receive SSL benefits only once in a 12-month period measured backward from the date SSL was last used.
+If medically necessary, the staff member may be permitted to receive SSL benefits in intermittent blocks of time provided that the combined total time off does not exceed the total benefits available.

 SSL benefits are paid entirely by the college.
-Staff do not contribute to this plan, and unused benefits will not be paid upon termination of employment or retirement.
-Employees returning from SSL may be restored to their previous position or to an equivalent position with the same benefits and pay, if available.
+Staff do not contribute to this plan and unused benefits will not be paid upon termination of employment or retirement.
+Staff returning from SSL may be restored to their previous position or to an equivalent position with the same benefits and pay, if available.

-Eligible employees must apply for SSL through Human Resources, and a physician’s statement will be required.
-The college may exercise the right to request a second medical opinion from a physician of the college's choosing, at the college's expense.
-Staff on SSL will keep Human Resources informed of their medical status and of the date they intend to return to work.
+Eligible staff must apply for SSL through Human Resources and must provide a physician’s statement.
+The college may request a second medical opinion from a physician of the college's choosing, at the college's expense.
+Staff on SSL will keep Human Resources informed of their medical status and of the date they expect to be released to return to work.